SerhiiQAA/SerhiiQAA/README.md

 - Control of bug fixes;
 - General reporting on the work;
 - Continuous analysis and improvement of the QA team's work at each stage.
+___
 ### I will be glad to cooperate in the field of QA.

-***Thank you for your attention and I wish you success!***

-- 🔭 I’m currently working on voulontering projects
+🔭 I’m currently working on voulontering projects
-- 🌱 I’m currently learning JS/TS
+🌱 I’m currently learning JS/TS
-- 👯 I’m looking to collaborate on automation testing projects
-- 🤔 I’m looking for help with job offer
+👯 I’m looking to collaborate on automation testing projects 🤔 I’m looking for help with job offer
-- 📫 How to reach me: [Linkidln](https://www.linkedin.com/in/serhiiqaengineer/), [Telegram](@serhiiqa)
+📫 How to reach me: [Linkidln](https://www.linkedin.com/in/serhiiqaengineer/), [Telegram](@serhiiqa)
-- ⚡ Fun fact: I play the piano
+⚡ Fun fact: I play the piano
--

 <!--
 **SerhiiQAA/SerhiiQAA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

--->
+***✨Thank you for your attention and I wish you success!✨*** -->